-Work Placements and OSH for Learners in the Workplace
+Work Placements and Occupational Safety and Health Learners in the Workplace

-To ensure that off-site practice, placement, and workplace components are consistent with the requirements of the programme; that all assessments occurring during work placements are fair, consistent, and valid; and that the off-site placement is an effective learning experience.
+To ensure that off-site practice, placement, and workplace components are consistent with the requirements of the programme of study; that all assessments occurring during offsite/work placements are fair, consistent, and valid; and that the off-site/work placement is an effective learning experience.

 NOTE: The term “Work Placements” covers, but is not limited to, work experience, work shadowing, clinical placements, fieldwork, and placements, whether paid or unpaid.